Birth Registration & Nationality in Saudi Arabia

 • You need to correct or update a birth certificate.

-• Register the birth within 15 days through the hospital or the civil status office.
+• Register the birth within 15 days through the hospital system or the civil status office — many hospitals handle this automatically and link it to your Absher account.

 • Bring the required documents — parents' IDs, marriage certificate, and hospital birth notification.

-• If you are a Saudi mother with a foreign husband, consult a lawyer about your child's eligibility for Saudi nationality upon turning 18.
+• If you are a Saudi mother with a foreign husband, consult a lawyer about your child's eligibility for Saudi nationality upon reaching adulthood.

-• For births outside Saudi Arabia, register at the nearest Saudi embassy or consulate.
+• For births outside Saudi Arabia, register at the nearest Saudi embassy or consulate as soon as possible.

 What should you NOT do?

-• Do not miss the 15-day deadline — late registration involves extra steps and possible fines.
+• Do not miss the 15-day deadline — late registration is possible but involves extra steps, documentation, and possible fines.

-• Do not assume the child automatically gets the mother's nationality — Saudi nationality currently follows the father.
+• Do not assume the child automatically gets the mother's nationality — Saudi nationality currently follows the father under the nationality law.

-• Do not lose the birth certificate — it is needed for virtually all government interactions for the child.
+• Do not lose the birth certificate — it is needed for virtually all government interactions, school enrollment, and healthcare for the child.

 You came here to know your rights — help someone else know theirs.